Jeremy-Chaing/Navilube/Field of Dream/Field of Dream.md

 # Field of Dream

-## notice
+## confirm

-- [X] Make sure to use object numbers in the range 99120 – 99129 for all of the objects.
+- Worksheet
+- Where is TEAM.TXT
+- Sponsor Team column in sponsor table

 ## table